 For details, contact the School of Nursing, 1401 West Truman Road, Independence, Missouri 64050-3434 or telephone 1-800-833-0524.

 Educational programs on the Graceland University campuses are approved for current service members, veterans, and veterans’ dependents, who are eligible for benefits under existing laws.
 Students eligible for veterans’ benefits should contact the Registrar in Patroness Hall on the Lamoni, IA, campus prior to enrollment at the university.

 - Recognizes the GED high school equivalency certificate/diploma;

 - Recognizes learning gained from specialized training and experience in the military services;

 - Establishes competency by nationally recognized means, such as standardized tests;

 - Maintains a flexible transfer of credits policy for the mobile, active-duty servicemembers;

 - Publicizes alternative admissions procedures available to servicemembers and waives formal admission procedures for those seeking enrollment in course work for transfer to another institution;

 - Conducts a timely evaluation of the educational records and relevant experiences of servicemembers; and

-- Completes a student agreement or degree completion plan for all degree-seeking servicemembers.
+- Completes a degree completion plan for all degree-seeking servicemembers.